dmandelin/world/notes/next.md

   - gifts
   - status goods/specialists
   - temples
+- Followups for above items
+  - better math and totals display for raiding

 After that, we can think more about how to make more lasting peace and how to get settlements to grow beyond village level.